 - WKB defines a byte order of the data in every piece of geometry.
-This is stored as a byte field, which as a result might change the memory alignment from word to byte.
-In AGF, only one memory alignment type is supported, which is the same alignment type as used by the .NET framework and Windows (encoded using the little-endian byte order format).
-As a result, this byte flag does not need to be stored. - WKB is defined as a 2D format only.
+This is stored as a byte field, which may change the memory alignment from word to byte.
+In FGF, only one memory alignment type is supported, which is the same alignment type used by the .NET framework and Windows; the encoding uses the little-endian byte order format.
+As a result, the byte flag does not need to be stored. - WKB is defined as a 2D format only.
 This is insufficient to represent 3D points, polylines and polygons.
-In AGF, the dimension flag has been added.
+In FGF, the dimension flag has been added.
 In particular, a flag is included for each geometry piece to indicate whether the geometry is 2D, 3D, or even 4D (storing a measure value as used by dynamic segmentation.

-In AGF, geometry types are included that are not yet covered by any WKB specification.
+■ FGF includes geometry types that are not yet covered by any WKB specification.